jspiro/tab-smart-sort/README.md

 - "base, ext, dir".
 Simple ordering by file name.

 If a tab has no file path, such as the Settings Pane, it is considered a "special" tab and it is placed on the far left or far right based on the setting `Place Special Tabs On Right` which defaults to the left.

+# File Tree Order

+If the `Ordering` setting includes the term `filetree` then all other sort terms are ignored and the sort order will match the vertical order of the files in a fully expanded file tree.

 # License